Our aim is not to feel better, but to get better at feeling…

 Despair in childhood leaves a brutal legacy.
 It inhibits our faith that feeling bad – angry, hurt, disappointed – is part of life.
 Instead, these seem impostors we should deny – so threatening to our tentative attachments that we must repress them.
 All this quickly becomes instinctive; we dismiss our distress, we turn aggression inward; we pretend that all is well.

 From the point of view of mood, this is a disaster: we find ourselves at odds with our own experience, constrained and cautious with others, ‘knowing’ there is much we must repress.
-We find ourselves isolated, living muted lives, sadder than we feel we should be.
+We may come to feel isolated, sense we are living muted lives, are sadder than we feel we should be.

 On Learning to Feel Bad

 If this is where we find ourselves, what are our options?
 Essentially, to remain as we are - or to begin to recover our capacity to feel ‘bad’ things.
 This is to admit that we carry hurt, rage, bitterness, and to see how these have led us to withdraw and to contract.
 It is to ask ourselves whether our attempts to avoid these states have really helped us; or whether they have stunted our relationships and deepened our struggle with mood.

 This is not to criticize our attempt to manage pain: It is natural that we are frightened.
 We have associated bad feelings with overwhelm in childhood; we continue to worry that they will devastate us as they once did.
 But our capacity is different now, and if we are despairing as adults, we need to investigate this territory: to question whether we continue to ‘jump over’ difficult parts of our experience, and what the effect of this may be.
 It is possible, that we may need to feel not less, but more to release the vitality blocked by burying these difficult states.

 At this point in our development, we can recover this lost art of feeling bad.
 Some lucky people learned this small: how to go on being amid distress.
 But so many of us didn’t.